fridrichmrtn/zerowaste-topic-models/doc/preliminary_report.md

 ![](preliminary_report_files/figure-gfm/char_tok_tag_histograms-1.png)<!-- -->

-From the left plot, we can see that approx. Half of the tweets are shorter than 140 chars; however, some extended texts are almost 1000 char long.
-The middle shows that 75 % of the tweets consist of 25 words or less.
+From the left plot, we can see that approx. half of the tweets are shorter than 140 chars; however, some extended texts are almost 1000 char long.
+The middle plot shows that 75 % of the tweets consist of 25 words or less.
 Similarly, the right plot displays that 75 % of the tweets employ less than four hashtags.
 We recommend utilizing both texts & tweets to achieve acceptable performance in downstream steps considering the frequency distributions.

 ``` r
 par(mfrow=c(1,2), mar=c(4,7.5,2,2))